puniverse/comsat/README.md

 * `comsat-jdbi` – [JDBI](http://jdbi.org/) integration for using the JDBI API in fibers.
 * `comsat-jdbc` – JDBC integration for using the JDBC API in fibers.
 * `comsat-jooq` – [jOOQ](http://www.jooq.org/) integration for using the jOOQ API in fibers.
-* `comsat-mongodb-allanbanks` – MongoDB integration for using the [allanbank API](http://www.allanbank.com/mongodb-async-driver/index.html)
+* `comsat-mongodb-allanbank` – MongoDB integration for using the [allanbank API](http://www.allanbank.com/mongodb-async-driver/index.html)
 * `comsat-actors-api` – the Web Actors API
 * `comsat-actors-servlet` – Enables HTTP and WebSocket (JSR-356) usage through Web Actors API
 * `comsat-tomcat-loader` – Enables using Comsat in Tomcat container without the need of javaAgent